Juanx65/UNetSalmonModel/README.md

 # TEST
 To test the model, use the following example as a guide:
 ```
-python test.py --data_dir 'rois_tests/' --weights '/checkpoints/best.ckpt'
+python eval.py --data data/salmones/test --results data/salmones/test --weights /weights/best.hdf5
 ```
-Where `--data_dir` is the path to the dataset to test and  `--weights` is the path to the checkpoints (trained weights of the model).
+Where `--data` is the path to the dataset to test and  `--weights` is the path to the checkpoints (trained weights of the model).

 ###### `test.py` will display the confusion matrix of a given dataset for the checkpoints of the model.